martinwells/playcraftengine/README.md

 - fixes for scaling (thanks David)
 - fixed fade component not correctly looping infinitely (when loops:0 used)
 - when adding a scene you can now specify to not make it active - addScene(scene, false);
+- loader will now correctly call onLoaded callback if no resources are being loaded
+- fixed a bug in pc.Point.dirTo not returning correct angles in some cases

 ## 0.5.5